keys19/molab-2024-09-keya/README.md

 For the audio and timer assignment, I tried to make something that is a much needed relaxing app, one where you can take a break from the world!
 Users can choose the duration of their experience as well as the backgrounds they like and will have a guided meditation that can be paused and played!
 I found this easy to navigate with the resources and loved exploring different file types and assets and trying to get into fixing the UI a little!

+## Week 05
+**Mindfulness Minutes revamped**
+This week, I improved last week's app by adding a Navigation View to the app with more options, allowing users to navigate between different sections.
+I also focused on exploring animations, trying out several effects like breathing circles, ripple effects, and gradient animations.
+While doing this, I encountered a preview error, which prevented me from fully viewing the app in the SwiftUI preview mode.
+As a result, I didn't concentrate much on perfecting the UI design for the app this week, instead spending more time playing around with the animations.